 If you believe that it is difficult or even impossible for an organization to represent both administrators and non-administrators at the same time, then AFT-West Virginia is the organization for you.
 Other groups accept principals, superintendents, and other administrators as members—the very same people with whom you may have a conflict that needs resolution.
 Would you hire a lawyer to defend you who was also employed by the prosecution?

 If you believe that it takes an entire team to educate a child, and that the team includes all non-supervisory personnel at your school, including the bus driver, the cafeteria worker, the custodian, classroom aides and other support personnel, then AFT-West Virginia is the organization for you.
 School service personnel across the state have chosen AFT as their voice at the Captiol and in their counties.

 If you believe that even members in areas too small, too remote or without available strong local leadership deserve some opportunity to join a union at a dues amount they can justify, then you will appreciate the AFT-WV's Professional Educators Group.

-If you believe passionately in public education as the very bedrock of democracy, believe that democracy deserves to be extended into the workplace to include collective bargaining for all educational employees, and that you get what you pay for, then you will be at home with membership in AFT-West Virginia.
+If you believe passionately in public education and public service as the very bedrock of democracy, believe that democracy deserves to be extended into the workplace to include collective bargaining for all educational and public employees, and that you get what you pay for, then you will be at home with membership in AFT-West Virginia.

 You will receive a membership packet of information about benefits within a month of joining.
 You will also begin to receive local, state, and national publications, some targeted to your particular employment classification.
 If you don’t hear from us, please call your local or state affiliate (1-800-222-9838) and they will make sure that your contact information is up to date and these resources and publications are on their way to you.